mcoggins96/Quantum-Computing-UK-Repository/README.md

 # Quantum Computing UK Repository

-This repository contains all of the Qiskit code found in the quantum computing tutorials at : https://quantumcomputinguk.org.
+This repository contains all of the Qiskit code found in the Quantum Computing UK tutorials at : https://quantumcomputinguk.org.

 It is divided in to the following folders: